Michigan GOP leader calls Capitol riot a ‘hoax from day one’

 LANSING, Mich.
-(AP) — A Republican legislative leader in Michigan falsely claimed supporters of President Donald Trump were not involved in the deadly attack at the U.S. Capitol, calling it a “hoax.”
+(AP) — A Republican legislative leader in Michigan apologized Tuesday after falsely claiming supporters of President Donald Trump were not involved in the deadly attack at the U.S. Capitol, having called it a “hoax.”

+Senate Majority Leader Mike Shirkey, of Clarklake, made the remarks last Wednesday while meeting with leaders of the Hillsdale County GOP, according to a video posted on YouTube by a group called Reclaim Our American Republic.

+“I said some things in a videoed conversation that are not fitting for the role I am privileged to serve,” he said in a statement.
+“I own that.
+I have many flaws.
+Being passionate coupled with an occasional lapse in restraint of tongue are at least two of them.
+I regret the words I chose, and I apologize for my insensitive comments.”

+The statement did not specify which remarks led him to be apologetic.

-Senate Majority Leader Mike Shirkey made the remarks last Wednesday while meeting with leaders of the Hillsdale County GOP, according to a video posted on YouTube by a group called Reclaim Our American Republican.
-The Republicans spoke with Shirkey at a restaurant a day before censuring him for a number of reasons, including backing a ban on the open carry of guns into the Statehouse and allegedly not doing enough to fight Democratic Gov. Gretchen Whitmer’s coronavirus restrictions.
+Three Republicans spoke with Shirkey at a restaurant a day before the Hillsdale County Republican Party’s executive board censured him for a number of reasons, including backing a ban on the open carry of guns into the Statehouse and allegedly not doing enough to fight Democratic Gov. Gretchen Whitmer’s coronavirus restrictions.

 At one point, a participant who said he was at the Jan.
 6 protest in Washington, D.C., asked Shirkey about it.